SenseLogic/GAUGE/README.md

 ## Principles

 A project can be divided into tasks and subtasks with the following properties :
-- Application name;
+- Application name.
-- Group name;
+- Feature group name.
-- Priority level;
+- Priority.
-- Due date;
+- Due date.
-- Effort;
+- Estimated effort.
-- Developer name;
+- Assigned developer.
-- Phase number;
+- Release phase.
-- Sprint number;
+- Development sprint.
-- Status code.
+- Status.

-Unlike traditional Scrum, where story points are used for cost estimation, **Gauge** employs a more straightforward approach based on minimum man-days.
+Unlike traditional Scrum, which relies on story points for cost estimation, **Gauge** adopts a simpler and more direct approach based on **minimum man-days**.

-This method simplifies the estimation process by focusing on :
+This method streamlines the estimation process by:

-- Estimating the **absolute minimum time** required to complete a task.
+- Evaluating the **absolute minimum time** required to complete each task, considering the least amount of effort below which the task cannot be executed.
-- Multiplying it by an uncertainty factor to estimate the **medium and maximum times**.
+- Applying an **uncertainty factor** (e.g., 2 or higher) to estimate the **maximum time** needed.
-- Using the maximum time to estimate its **financial cost**, facilitating project quotations for clients.
+- Using these estimates to calculate **financial costs**, facilitating project quotations for clients.

-This approach allows teams to:
+This approach allows teams to :
 - Provide more accurate and straightforward estimates.
 - Streamline the budgeting process for client-facing projects.